+STUDENT RESOURCES AND SUPPORT

-Student Resources and Support Advisement and Counseling The Advisement and Counseling department promotes student academic achievement through the development of quality relationships.
+Advisement and Counseling

+The Advisement and Counseling department promotes student academic achievement through the development of quality relationships.
 Advisors and counselors provide a welcoming environment that encourages student retention, achievement of individual goals, and graduation.
 The department staff assists students with obtaining the necessary information for succeeding in college.
 Students chart their personal academic plan through completing planning worksheets and graduation checklists with the assistance of staff.
 Advisors and counselors review with each student prerequisite, specific program, and graduation requirements.

 Appropriate course placement based on Accuplacer, ACT, and SAT placement scores is of significant importance for student success.
 Advisors and counselors are able to assist students with the placement process and proper course selection prior to registering for classes.

 Students are encouraged to meet with a counselor or advisor when reviewing options for declaring or changing their major or program of study.
 An additional service provided is educational and career exploration and planning utilizing web-based inventories including the ACT Discover Career Development software.
-The Career Resource rooms at Main and Montoya campuses offer traditional and computer guidance resources to help students learn more about their academic major, explore career and employment opportunities, develop an educational plan, and assist in making the transition to a four-year college or university and consider many other career options.

 The Advisement and Counseling department provides information regarding the transfer of in-state college courses.
 Students may be able to obtain credit for coursework already completed at other higher education institutions and should meet with an advisor or counselor to discuss their academic history.
 Students planning to attend four-year institutions within New Mexico are encouraged to meet with department staff to determine the transferability of their coursework.
 The university or college that a student is transferring to determines which courses are accepted for credit at that particular institution.
 Advisors and counselors assist students with reviewing their academic history and with contacting institutions for more information regarding their individual situation.

 Many distinct situations and life occurrences can influence a student's ability to succeed in college.
 The Advisement and Counseling department provides a variety of services to meet the needs of each student.
-To assist students with self-exploration, qualified department staff administer the Practice GED, and personality and interest inventories.
+To assist students with self-exploration, qualified department staff administer personality and interest inventories.
 The staff also provides students with necessary referrals to departments within TVI as well as to many community resource organizations so that students can obtain essential information necessary to examine their options, gain help to meet their needs, and make meaningful decisions concerning their future.

-The Advisement and Counseling department at Main campus employs TVI Student Ambassadors.
-Ambassadors are TVI student leaders who are available to help students link with essential resources within the college and the community.
-Ambassadors also assist students with creating email accounts, exploring careers, navigating the TVI campus and processes, familiarizing themselves with the transfer process to University of New Mexico and developing valuable academic portfolios.
-CONTACT INFORMATION (505) 224-4321 at Main Campus, (505) 224-5646 at Montoya Campus, (505) 224-5056 at South Valley Campus and (505) 892-7113, ext.
-20 at TVI Westside.
-Career Resource Rooms:
+CONTACT INFORMATION

+(505) 224-4321 at Main Campus,

+(505) 224-5646 at Montoya Campus,

+(505) 224-5056 at South Valley Campus, and

+(505) 224-5308 at TVI Westside.